Button phobia treatment

 Phobias (from the Greek word for fear, Phobos) are categorised as anxiety disorders.
-While anxiety is a normal response to the possibility of the existence of danger, it’s 'fight or flight' mechanism can also spiral out of proportion to a presenting, or even imagined, threat.
-'Simple' or specific phobias (concerned with objects or situations) are often developed in childhood, and linked to negative experiences or learned responses.
-'Complex' ones (like agoraphobia and social anxiety) usually develop during adulthood.
-The distressing physical symptoms of phobic panic include;
+While anxiety is a normal response to the possibility of the existence of danger, its 'fight or flight' mechanism can also spiral out of proportion to a presenting, or even imagined, threat.

 - having difficulty breathing